legal resources necessary to hold negligent facilities accountable.

 The failure to "ensure clean technique and universal precautions were followed during the administration of medications" could minimize the prevention of potential infections involving three residents "who required medication administration."

 If you believe your loved one has suffered abuse, neglect or mistreatment while a resident at Innisfree Health and Rehabilitation Center, contact the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights on behalf of Benton County victims of mistreatment living in long-term facilities including nursing homes in Rogers.
+Our network of attorneys fights on behalf of Benton County victims of mistreatment living in long-term facilities including nursing homes in Rogers.
 For years, our attorneys have successfully resolved nursing home abuse cases just like yours.
 Our experience can ensure a positive outcome in your claim for compensation against those that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone your need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.
-Our law firm offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
+Our network of attorneys offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.